BiGraspFormer: End-to-End Bimanual Grasp Transformer: Experiments

 \subsection{Real Robot Experiments}

 To validate that BiGraspFormer generalizes beyond simulation, we conducted real-robot experiments evaluating grasp success on large, complex-shaped objects placed in diverse poses.
 Our setup consisted of two UR5e robotic arms, each equipped with a Robotiq 2F-140 gripper, and two Azure Kinect cameras mounted on opposite sides of the workspace (Fig.~\ref{real setting}).
-Point clouds captured from both cameras were fused into a unified point cloud, which was provided to the model as input.
+Point clouds captured from both cameras were first cropped to the workspace region using RANSAC-based plane fitting~\cite{fischler1981random}, then transformed into the robot coordinate frame and registered into a unified point cloud via ICP~\cite{besl1992method}, which was provided to the model as input.
 In each trial, the target object was placed on a table in a different orientation and position.
 We employed curobo~\cite{sundaralingam2023curobo} for collision-free motion planning, using the real object point cloud.
 Grasp candidates predicted by BiGraspFormer were ranked by their quality scores, and the predicted grasps were evaluated in descending order of quality score.
 For each candidate, motion planning was attempted, and if a collision-free trajectory was found, the corresponding grasp was executed.
 The robot then lifted the object upward and placed it back down; the attempt was deemed successful if the object remained securely held throughout the lift.

 We conducted 10 trials per object, each with a distinct object pose, across a total of eight test objects (Fig.~\ref{real setting}).
 As summarized in Table~\ref{real_world_exp}, BiGraspFormer successfully grasped and lifted most objects.
 For simpler large objects such as the toy box and green bin, all trials succeeded.
 For more challenging shapes such as the yellow chair, white frame, and blue chair, the model still achieved high success rates.
 Failures mainly stemmed from unstable torque distribution, occasionally leading to slippage during lifting.
 The yellow stair was the most difficult object due to its heavy weight, where even minor imbalances caused grasp failures.
 Despite these challenges, BiGraspFormer consistently demonstrated strong performance across all tested objects, confirming its ability to generate reliable bimanual grasps for large and complex objects in real-world environments.